Selling candy bars can teach you a lot about building better habits.

 - You can take active steps to reduce the areas that deplete your willpower.
 In the words of Kathy Sierra, you have to “manage your cognitive leaks.”
 This means eliminating distractions and focusing on the essential.
 It’s much easier to stick with good habits if you subtract the negative influences.
 Self-control has a cost.
 Every time you use it, you pay.
 Make sure you’re paying for the things that matter to you, not the stuff that is useless or provides marginal value to your life.

 - You can perform your habit a time when your energy is right for it.
 Stores ask you to buy candy bars when you are most likely to say yes.
-Similarly, you should ask yourself to perform new habits when you are mostly likely to succeed.
+Similarly, you should ask yourself to perform new habits when you are most likely to succeed.
 Your motivation ebbs and flows throughout the day, so make sure the difficulty of your habit matches your current level of your motivation.
-Big habits are usually best if attempted early in the day when your motivation and willpower are high (or after a lunch break when you've had a chance to eat and rejuvenate).
+Big habits are usually best if attempted early in the day when your motivation and willpower are high (or after a lunch break when you’ve had a chance to eat and rejuvenate).

 Your Environment Drives Your Habits

 We like to think that we are in control of our behavior.
 If we buy a candy bar, we assume it is because we wanted a candy bar.
 The truth, however, is that many of the actions we take each day are simply a response to the environment we find ourselves in.
-We buy candy bars because the store is designed to get us to buy candy bars.
+We impulse buy candy bars because the store is designed to get us to buy candy bars.

 Similarly, we stick to good habits (or repeat bad habits) because the environments that we live in each day—our kitchens and bedrooms, our offices and workspaces‐are designed to promote these behaviors.
 Change your environment and your behavior will follow.